goshgarh/Passion-Project-Madrasa/README.md

 Things you may want to cover:
 * You can sign up as Teacher or Pupil, then you need to login as Teacher or Pupil.
 If you logged in as Pupil you will be able to create a Group.
 Then other pupils can join this Group.
+Teacher can not create a Group

 * Ruby version